catalyst/developing-with-cwp/slides/docs/03_WorkingWithThemes.md

 ### More about Wātea
 * Run `/dev/build?flush=1` again, and note the visual changes to your website.

-* Agency Extensions adds a few new features to the CMS that Wātea will automatically use, if if it installed.
+* Agency Extensions adds a few new features to the CMS that Wātea will automatically use, if it is installed.
 These include:
     + A Carousel with Hero Image capability added to some pages, or all of them
     + A theme/colour picker
     + custom logos and icon imagery in the header and footer